karmsingh691/Arduino-Radio-Controlled-Car/README.md

 The images shown below is the first iteration of the arduino car, including the joystick that is connected to the transmitting Arduino Nano.
 Future plans include converting the transmitter into a PCB board so the controller can be more handheld.

+There are currently two parts of the project that controls the arduino car wirelessly: the transmitting and receiving end.

 NOTE: The NRF24L01 connects to different ports for various types of Arduinos.
 Research port connections based on the Arduino you want to use.

-## How the system works

-There are currently two parts of the project that controls the arduino car wirelessly: the transmitting and receiving end.

 ### Transmitting End